The Trading Style Guide: Scalping vs Day Trading vs Swing Trading

 - Write down your ideas when you are trading:

-- What's nice about this style?
+- What do I like about this trading style?

 - What are the disadvantages?